EmeraldCHEN/Testing-with-Mocha-and-Chai/README.md

 - Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework - https://www.chaijs.com/

+Command line

+- Run all the tests in headless mode: `npm test`

+- Run tests in parallel: `npm test --parallel`

-ℹ️ Cypress bundles the Chai assertion library; Cypress uses Mocha under the hood so Cypress tests are written on top of Mocha's BDD interface adopting Mocha's BDD syntax
+ℹ️ Cypress 1) bundles the Chai assertion library; 2) uses Mocha under the hood so Cypress tests are written on top of Mocha's BDD interface adopting Mocha's BDD syntax; 3) is built on top of Mocha so the reporter built for Mocha is also used with Cypress.